Del Norte County Airport: New airline jet service

 On February 28, 2018 Contour Airlines announced it would begin flying an Embraer ERJ-135 regional jet between Crescent City and Oakland with service which began on April 11, 2018.
 This new service marked the first time Crescent City had scheduled passenger airline flights operated with a jet aircraft.

 Airlines and destinations

 Passenger

-According to FlightAware, scheduled passenger flights are currently being operated by Contour Airlines with Embraer ERJ-135 regional jets nonstop to Oakland (OAK).
+According to FlightAware, scheduled passenger flights are currently being operated by Advanced Air with Dornier 328JET regional jets nonstop to Oakland (OAK).